 “But, the thing is.
 I’ve never told anyone, not even my brother.
+He just found out through a letter from the school.
+And I hardly ever talk about it with him, anyway.
 I only told Rose because well, she was the one who found me.”

 Ginny nodded as I continued, “And well then Ron and Hermione had to know, and basically all of you knew, but I never really told you.”